Variably protease-sensitive prionopathy

-Variably protease-sensitive prionopathy (VPSPr) (formerly known as Protease Sensitive Prionopathy) is a sporadic prion protein disease first described in an abstract for a conference on prions in 2006, and this study was published in a 2008 report on 11 cases.
+Variably protease-sensitive prionopathy (VPSPr) (formerly known as Protease Sensitive Prionopathy) is a sporadic transmissible spongiform encephalopathy first described in an abstract for a conference on prions in 2006.
+The study was published in a 2008 report on 11 cases.
 It was first identified as a distinct disease in 2010 by Zou W.Q. and coworkers from the United States National Prion Disease Pathology Surveillance Center.
+VPSPr shares similarities to other neurodegenerative disorders such as Creutzfeldt-Jakob disease and Alzheimer's, but there are unique markers of the disease in its clinical manifestations and electrophoretic profile.

+Symptoms

 VPSPr is very rare, occurring in just 2 or 3 out of every 100 million people.
 As of 2018, fourteen cases have been reported in the UK.
 It has similarities to Creutzfeldt–Jakob disease, but clinical manifestations differ somewhat, and the abnormal prion protein (PrP) is less resistant to digestion by proteases; some variants are more sensitive to proteases than others, hence the name: variably protease-sensitive.
+VPSPr affects those who possess each of three genotypes at codon 129 of the PrP gene, meaning VPSPr can manifest as three different subtypes: MM, MV, and VV.

 Patients present with behavioral and psychiatric symptoms, speech deficits (aphasia and/or dysarthria) and progressive cognitive and motor decline (dementia, ataxia, parkinsonism, psychosis, aphasia and mood disorder).
 The average age at onset is 70 years, and the duration of survival is 24 months.
 About 40% of patients have a family history of dementia.
 Like CJD, it can be mistaken for Alzheimer's dementia.
+Though there are clear similarities, there are also unique symptoms of VPSPr that differ from CJD and other neurodegenerative disorders and prion diseases, including the presence of prominent aphasia and ataxia, a longer duration of disease, and a ladder-like electrophoretic profile of protease K (PK).
+The formation of the ladder-like structure that can be seen after electrophoresis is a process reliant on the presence of PK, enhanced by a basic pH.